 In recent years, the significance and function of these offices and ministries have come to the forefront, and a global resurgence is taking place of the power, authority and expansion of the Gospel that is described in the «Acts of the Apostles».
 Sociologically, theologically and spiritually this has all the hallmarks of a global movement, especially in Asia, Africa and Latin America.
 The terms «Apostolic Movement» and the «New Apostolic Reformation» are used interchangeably, depicting the largest and fastest growing segment of Christianity worldwide.

-Dr. Wagner has suggested that the name «New Apostolic Reformation» should be used to identify the Apostolic Movement, and this name seems to be used on most continents, and other names are also used.
+Dr. Wagner suggested that the name «New Apostolic Reformation» should be used to identify the Apostolic Movement, and other names are also used.

 In 1973, Dr. Wagner had written the groundbreaking study on the enormous growth of the pentecostal revival in Latin-America: «Look Out!
 The Pentecostals are Coming!» (Creation House, 1973).
 Here he introduced the nine characteristics of this growth: 1) Power from on high.
 2) The gospel to the people.
 3) Church planting.
 4) Plant seeds in good soil.
 5) Healthy churches.
 6) Theological training on the streets.
 7) Fun in church!
 8) Prayer for the sick.
 9) Social involvement.